cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/introduction.md

 machines powered down.
 {{</alert>}}

-We also expect tenants to practice good practices around machine lifecycles: patching machines and updating clusters regularly, and working in a reproducible way i.e. treating machines as "cattle" not "pets".
+We also expect tenants to adhere to good practices around machine lifecycle: patching machines and updating clusters regularly, and working in a reproducible way; i.e. treating machines as "cattle" not "pets".

 ### Patching and Machine Lifecycle

-Machines should be kept up to date and patched regularly, and also rebooted so that updates which required reboot can be applied.
+Machines should be kept up to date and patched regularly, and also rebooted where required so that updates can be applied.
 The suggested interval for this is 6 weeks.

 Machines should also be cycled out of production regularly.
 VMs should not be left to age for a number of reasons, primarily that older images are more vulnerable to